 I'm really worried.
 I have a Great Pyrenees and she was never aggressive.
 About 2 years ago she had her first litter of two puppies.
 She did become overprotective, we couldn't get to near her or the pups.
 The crazy thing is that the dad of the pups wouldn't approach her or pay attention to her and she would want to attack him even if he was really far away.
 We moved her into the garage while the pups grew and eventually she let us get close until finally we moved them to the back.
 We have given the puppies away, although my dog has not been the same since then.
 She hasn't gotten pregnant anymore because she became too aggressive, she would attack my other dog on sight for no reason.
 I don't know why, and I don't know what to do because I don't want to put her down.
 But just recently she attacked him again, take in mind that the male dog is older now so he doesn't do much damage, she would not let go of his neck and hurt his leg.
 I just don't know what else to do.

 I would discuss this with the vet.
 Dogs, as well as people, sometimes have changes in their brains that cause them to be aggressive.
-I would get a complete workup on the dog.
-You cannot live with an aggressive dog.

 I think my dog is becoming aggressive!
 I have a 2yr old Pit Bull mix, he's a lovely dog and loves to play.
 The problem is he's started to fight back when a dog attacks him or initiates a fight with him.
 A few months ago he would usually run away from confrontation.

 After about 3 times of him being attacked (usually with possessive dogs over something as simple as a stick) he's gradually started to become braver and the other day, when he was playing with a dog he knows quite well, they got into a fight.
-Mine went to get his ball back from this dog who is very possessive with toys, etc. As soon my dog went to get it the other one lunged at him growling and snarling.
-My dog just went straight back at him!
+Mine went to get his ball back from this dog who is very possessive with toys, etc.

 Thankfully he never does any damage, he just holds them tightly by the neck with his mouth.
 I managed to get him off, but the other one went straight for his face and now he's got quite a big wound underneath his eye where the tooth went in.